 Most students travel during breaks.
-If you wish to stay in Paris during a break, your housing with your French hosts is covered by Hollins Abroad but we ask that you notify us and the family of your plans in advance.
+If you wish to stay in Paris during a break, we ask that you notify us and the family of your plans in advance.
 No meals are provided by your hosts or Hollins Abroad during breaks.
 No housing or meals are provided by Hollins Abroad during winter break.